DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Synthetic Data Generation

-Each variable in the multivariate time series is generated as a combination of three primary components: \textbf{trend}, \textbf{seasonality}, and \textbf{residual noise}.
-These components are constructed such that the resulting time series exhibit both long-term dependencies and short-term causal interactions.
+\textbf{Dataset configuration.} Each dataset consists of $n$ time points and $d$ variables, with sample sizes $n \in \{500, 1000, 1500\}$, dimensions $d \in \{4, 6, 8, 10\}$, and lag orders $l \in \{2, 3, 4\}$.
+Each variable combines trend, seasonality, and residual noise so that the resulting series exhibit both long-term dependencies and short-term causal interactions.